KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 > Compare the VCF files from the previous course to the CSV file that you just loaded.
 > What is similar?
 And what is different?
 > How have the VCF files been processed to create the CSV file?
-> No need to get too detailed, a general intuition will be fine here.
+> No need to actually transform or load the data yourself, and don't go into too much detail, a general intuition will be fine here.
 >
 >> ## Solution
 >>